openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

    practices and assurance models along with standards can offer numerous advantages for digital wallets such as:

-    1. Quality Assurance: Compliance with best practices and standards ensures the software’s quality, leading to a more reliable and robust digital wallet
+    1. **Quality Assurance**: Compliance with best practices and standards ensures the software’s quality, leading to a more reliable and robust digital wallet

-    1. Security: Best practices often encompass security measures such as encryption, secure APIs, and regular updates, which help safeguard user data and transactions
+    1. **Security**: Best practices often encompass security measures such as encryption, secure APIs, and regular updates, which help safeguard user data and transactions

-    1. Scalability: Adhering to best practices allows for scalability, ensuring that the digital wallet can accommodate growth in the user base and transaction volume
+    1. **Scalability**: Adhering to best practices allows for scalability, ensuring that the digital wallet can accommodate growth in the user base and transaction volume

-    1. Interoperability: Standards ensure interoperability, enabling the digital wallet to interact seamlessly with various systems and technologies
+    1. **Interoperability**: Standards ensure interoperability, enabling the digital wallet to interact seamlessly with various systems and technologies

-    1. Regulatory Compliance: Compliance with standards can assist in meeting regulatory requirements, reducing legal risks
+    1. **Regulatory Compliance**: Compliance with standards can assist in meeting regulatory requirements, reducing legal risks

-    1. Trust: Following recognized standards, and best practices can enhance trust among users and partners
+    1. **Trust**: Following recognized standards, and best practices can enhance trust among users and partners

-    1. Risk Management: Assurance models aid in identifying and managing risks, contributing to the overall security and reliability of the digital wallet
+    1. **Risk Management**: Assurance models aid in identifying and managing risks, contributing to the overall security and reliability of the digital wallet

-    1. Validation: They offer a framework for validating that the digital wallet meets specified requirements and standards
+    1. **Validation**: They offer a framework for validating that the digital wallet meets specified requirements and standards

-    1. Continuous Improvement: Assurance models support continuous improvement by providing benchmarks and metrics for evaluating performance
+    1. **Continuous Improvement**: Assurance models support continuous improvement by providing benchmarks and metrics for evaluating performance

-    1. Stakeholder Confidence: Demonstrating that the digital wallet has been thoroughly evaluated and meets recognized standards, assurance models can increase confidence among stakeholders
+    1. **Stakeholder Confidence**: Demonstrating that the digital wallet has been thoroughly evaluated and meets recognized standards, assurance models can increase confidence among stakeholders